 The semifinalists from 2016 will do anything in their power to surprise us once again.
 Ryan Giggs’ team boasts a lot of quality combined with an elite-mentality and willpower - as we also saw 5 years ago.
 Many of the players from back then, including most-capped Chris Gunter, Ben Davies and striker Hal-Robson Kanu are still featuring on the national team.

 A new generation of exciting young prospects, such as Daniel James, David Brooks, Ethan Ampadu, Joe Rodon and Neco Williams, has now found their way onto the team.
 However, the team’s star players, and probably still the main key to Welsh success, are the experienced and dynamic duo of Gareth Bale and Aaron Ramsey, who peaked during the EURO 2016 campaign.
-Even though neither of the two is currently at the same level they were back then, and both mainly used as substitutes for Tottenham and Juventus respectively, there can be no doubt about the quality they both possess.
+Even though neither of the two is currently at the same level as they were back then, they are still top-level players able to determine the outcome of football matches.
+Especially Bale is experiencing somewhat of a revival these days.

 How will Wales line up for EURO 2020?